Source: SA Country Fire Service

 Check and follow your Bushfire Survival Plan.

-Protect yourself from the fire's heat â€" put on protective clothing.
+Protect yourself from the fire's heat â€" put on

 Tell family and friends of your plans.